csummers-dev/goodbook-ios/README.md

   - Views render state and forward user intents
   - ViewModels orchestrate loading, persistence, and UI state
   - Services encapsulate IO (bundle JSON, user defaults, local files)

+## Privacy

+- No analytics, tracking, or third-party SDKs.
+- No external network calls for core reading; content is bundled locally.
+- Highlights and settings are stored on-device.
+Future cloud features will be opt-in.

 - Services
   - `BibleDataProvider` protocol with `LocalJSONBibleProvider` implementation